jsstrn/jsstrn.me/content/blog/health-problem-with-inflammatory-foods.md

 The problem with gluten is that it causes inflammation and results in something called leaky gut syndrome or intestinal permeability.
 An important task of the intestine is to form a defensive barrier to prevent absorption of damaging substances during digestion.
 When the permeability of the intestinal walls are compromised, harmful substances are able to leak into the blood stream.

+Here's a list of foods that cause inflammation:

+- refined carbohydrates, such as white bread and pastries
+- fries and other fried foods
+- soda and other sugar-sweetened beverages
+- red meat (burgers, steaks) and processed meat (hot dogs, sausage)
+- margarine, shortening, and lard

 Chronic inflammation has been linked to many diseases, including heart disease, cancer, diabetes, autism, arthritis, depression, and Alzheimer's.

 ## Books